jiangxinhao2020/Magnet_eval/README.md

 # Magnet_eval
-The zip file contains the comparison pictures shown in the paper
+The zip file contains the comparison pictures shown in the paper.
+Magnet_7_5_1.py is the code of magnet network model.